EPS

 Earnings per Share (EPS): Key Takeaways

-• Definition and Calculation of EPS: EPS is a financial metric that signifies the portion of a company’s profit apportioned to each share of its common stock.
-It is calculated using the formula:
+• EPS is a financial metric that signifies the portion of a company’s profit apportioned to each share of its common stock.
+It can be calculated with this formula: EPS = (Net Income – Preferred Dividends) / Weighted Average Shares Outstanding

-• Implication of a Negative EPS: A negative EPS does not automatically imply an investor will incur a loss.
+• A negative EPS does not automatically imply an investor will incur a loss.
 It indicates the company reported losses for a given period.
 However, such a negative value could be due to temporary factors such as non-recurring expenses.
 It is essential to analyze the reasons behind the negative EPS before making investment decisions.

 Glossary entries with E